By Sarah Daren

 Project CHALENG (Community Homelessness Assessment, Local Education and Networking Groups) is a focal point for homelessness service providers, homelessness prevention advocates, veteran advocates and homelessness prevention volunteers.
 Established in 1999, the organization works with local, state and federal agencies to improve homelessness services for veterans.

 Work After Military Life

 Military personnel have experience working in intense environments while performing important tasks.
-For veterans who’re undecided about their future career path, the health care field is worth serious consideration.
+For veterans who’re undecided about their future career path, the health care field is worth serious consideration as they’ll also be eligible for a certification for veteran benefits.
 By 2030, health care experts forecast that the senior population will grow by 75-percent, and by 2050, that group will surpass nearly 90-million citizens.